Brazil

 Brazil is a federal republic with three spheres of government: federal, intermediate (the states and the Federal District), and local.

-One tier of central government, one tier of intermediate government composed of states and the Federal districts, and one tier of local government below the states.
+One tier of central government, one tier of intermediate government composed of states and the Federal District, and one tier of local government below the states.

 • Head of State: The President of the Republic is directly elected by voters.